TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic

-This further confirms the need to retrain the \StDecAgent{} with different parameters.
+While the DQN-based decision agent performed poorly in our experiments, this outcome highlights a central feature of the proposed framework: its ability to reveal limitations of specific approaches under controlled, reproducible conditions.
+The framework is designed precisely for such evaluations, enabling algorithm developers to identify, analyze, and address weaknesses in their methods.
+Thus, the weaker performance of DQN in this setting demonstrates the effectiveness of the proposed framework in revealing algorithmic limitations or providing valuable insights for further improvements.

 After that, another experiment was performed, in which each \StDecAgent{} completed the same 100 \StScenarios{} (same seed used for \StTask{} generation).
 This allowed us to inspect the differences in \StDecAgents{}' behaviours closely.
 Figures \ref{fig:course_simple2} and \ref{fig:course_distance} show how the same scenario was completed by \texttt{Simple-shortest} and Distance \StDecAgents{}.
 The horizontal axis represents the passage of time, while the currently performed \StTask{} is identified by its colour and order in the \StTask{} list of the \StScenario{}.
 For example, a green line at 6 represents the sixth generated Pick And Place task.
 Comparing the plots, we can see that the \StTasks{} were completed in a slightly different order at the beginning due to differences in decision-making.
 On the other hand, since about 1700th second, the outcomes are almost identical, probably because these \StTasks{} were given to the agents at the same time late into the day.